loeksnokes/code-with-ai-lab/handouts/session4-handout.md

 # Session 4 — Advanced Workflows (Refactoring, Test Generation & CI)

-Duration: 90 minutes
+Duration: 60 minutes
-Purpose: reference for safe refactoring with AI, generating and validating tests, and using automation to maintain quality.
+Purpose: reference for safe refactoring with AI, generating and validating tests, and using automation to maintain quality, and basic concepts of continuous integration (CI).

 ---

 ## Learning objectives
 - Perform small, test-backed refactors safely.
 - Use AI to propose tests and evaluate them critically.
-- Add simple CI and pre-commit checks to catch regressions early.
+- Learn to implement simple CI.

 ---